dagargo/elektroid/README.md

 # Elektroid

-Elektroid is a GNU/Linux management application for MIDI devices.
+Elektroid is a sample and MIDI device manager.
 It includes the `elektroid` GUI application and the `elektroid-cli` CLI application.

 Supported devices: